Horia Gârbea: Other works

 Fratele mai deştept al lui Kalaşnikov, which comprises several stories, received mixed reviews.
 According to Andrei Terian, the main one, Articolul 96 ("Article 96"), which is about a lecherous politician dating an anorexic model, has the same defects as Crime....
 In contrast, Terian notes, Gârbea shows his "sure hand" in other pieces, where he parodies Povestea unui om leneş ("The Story of a Lazy Man") by 19th century Romanian classic Ion Creangă, or where he pokes fun at the 14th century Battle of Rovine, as well as the absurdist Întoarcerea tatei din război.
 Subiecte ("Father's Return from War.
 Subjects"), where the same narrative cliché is explored from several conflicting perspectives.
 According to Terian, the volume as a whole displays influences from poet and satirist Tudor Arghezi, as well as borrowings from fellow parodist Ioan Groşan.

+În germană: Der vergessene Traum, în traducerea lui Christian W. Schenk, editura Dionysos Boppard am Rhein/Germany 2020, ISBN 9798625419635;

 Azerbaijan – The Living Flame details Gârbea's trip and offers additional insight into the Nagorno-Karabakh conflict between Azerbaijani people and Armenians.
 It features his poems about Shusha city, the Khojaly Massacre and the Guba mass grave.
 The texts received criticism from the Armenian Romanian community's Ararat journal: it specifically called "disinformation" the fragments which refer to Azerbaijan's Christian past, and expressed concern over Gârbea's claim that Heydar Aliyev was "a civilizing providential hero".